AmmarFaiq/GGDH-Dashboard/README.md

 1. Area coverage (will increase in the future):

-ELAN covered area :
+- ELAN covered area :

-- Den Haag and other
+ - Den Haag and other : s-Gravenhage, Leidschendam-Voorburg, Rijswijk, Wassenaar
-s-Gravenhage
-Leidschendam-Voorburg
-Rijswijk
-Wassenaar

-- Leiden and other
-Alphen aan den Rijn
-Hillegom
-Kaag en Braassem
-Katwijk
-Leiden
-Leiderdorp
-Lisse
-Nieuwkoop
-Noordwijk
-Oegstgeest
-Teylingen
-Voorschoten
-Zoeterwoude
+ - Leiden and other : Alphen aan den Rijn, Hillegom, Kaag en Braassem, Katwijk, Leiden, Leiderdorp, Lisse, Nieuwkoop, Noordwijk, Oegstgeest, Teylingen, Voorschoten, Zoeterwoude

-- Delft and other
+ - Delft and other: Delft, Midden-Delfland, Pijnacker-Nootdorp, Westland
-Delft
-Midden-Delfland
-Pijnacker-Nootdorp
-Westland

-Zoetermeer
+ - Zoetermeer

-- additional :
+ - Additional : Waddinxveen, Bodegraven-Reeuwijk
-Waddinxveen
-Bodegraven-Reeuwijk

-- Hadoks Area :
+- Hadoks Area : 's-Gravenhage, Leidschendam-Voorburg, Rijswijk, Wassenaar
-'s-Gravenhage
-Leidschendam-Voorburg
-Rijswijk
-Wassenaar

 2. Working pages are :

-- Neighbourhood: contains infographics of current and past variables per Neighbourhood.
+- Neighbourhood: contains infographics of past variables per Neighbourhood.
 - Supply and Demand: contains a clustering and projection of selected variables per Neighbourhood in Collaboration with Hadoks
 - heartfailure: contains infographics of heart failure patients
 - Language options are working only on Neighbourhood (main page)